taswar/aws-ai-computer-vision-byod-workshop/README.md

 Rekognition Object Detection deals with finding objects within an image.
 To train your model, Amazon Rekognition Custom Labels require bounding boxes to be drawn around objects and the objects should be labeled in your images.

 In this lab, we will detect Turkish flag on the Turkish Women Volley Ball team within images using Amazon Rekognition Custom Labels.

+# Target Audience
+Software developers, solutions architects, product managers with no experience in Data Science and Machine Learning.
+A basic.
+A basic knowledge of Python and Jupyter Notebooks, and basic AWS knowledge is recommended but not required.

+## Prerequisites
+AWS Account
+You will be performing the real-life scenarios and activities in  AWS account.
+Knowledge about AWS basics (AWS console, S3) are required.
+1. Bring your own Account.
+2. AWS teams delivering the workshop will provide you with temporary accounts.

+Bring Your Own Data
+You could use 10-50 representative images for your use case.
+Supported image formats: JPG, PNG.
+Maximum image size: 15 MB, Minimum size (px): 64 x 64.
+Maximum size (px): 4096 x 4096.
+If you don’t have any data, you could use the sample dataset provided in this workshop.

 # Preprocessing
 If your image has an object, such as a machine part or an animated character, the image needs a bounding box around an object and an object-identifying label.
 You can have multiple objects within an image.
 In this step, you add object-level labels and bounding boxes to an image.